atinder/bird-docs/docs/uncategorized/general/configure-pickup-rates_nitin-b98ff675-af78-4b26-ac84-250a455f040f.md

 crisp_updated_at: 1740485971000
 ---

-> **Note**: Testing preview with corrected file structure and build path.
+> **Note**: Testing preview with clean gh-pages branch.
 This note will be removed after testing.

 # Configure Pickup Rates: